rainsummer613/slca/README.md

 Model can be used with the parameters that we found during optimization, or with any other parameters.
 If you want to try to find more optimal parameters - you need to complete the next step and retrain the model.

 If you just want to check it out - please run the `example.ipynb` file. **What you need**:
-- a pretrained saliency model
+- a pretrained saliency model,
-- a picture to simulate the fixations on it
+- a picture to simulate the fixations on it,
-- maybe some human RT data to evaluate the model performance
+- maybe some human RT data to evaluate the model performance.

 **What you get**:
-- a saliency map
+- a saliency map,
-- a sequence of the fixation durations
+- a sequence of the fixation durations,
-- a simple graph which shows their distribution
+- a simple graph which shows their distribution,
-- if you provided the human data, then also its comparison to the simulated data
+- if you provided the human data, then also its comparison to the simulated data.

 ## How to train
 1) Install all required libraries from the `requirements.txt`.